oracle/cloudtestdrive/AppDev/helidon-k8s/Docker/DockerLabs.md

 e4b20fcc48f4: Layer already exists
 latest: digest: sha256:7f5638210c48dd39d458ba946e13e82b56922c3b99096d3372301c1f234772af size: 2839
 ```
-Notice that the layers all already exist, so nothing needs to be uploaded at all (except of course to establish the name to image hash mapping)
+Notice that for the second example layers all already exist, so nothing needs to be uploaded at all (except of course to establish the name to image hash mapping)

-</p></details>

-- Rebuild the images
+Let's actually push the images.

 Run the buildPushToRepo.sh script in one of the project directories, then once it's finished in the other.